Search the site:

 Before we go into details of what customer lifecycle management does, let’s recap what customer lifecycle is.

 The customer lifecycle is the process through which prospects become longtime customers.
-It’s made up of five stages – reach, acquisition, development, retention, loyalty, and follows consumers as they become aware of a brand and its products, make a purchase, and hopefully become a returning customer.
+It’s made up of five stages – reach, acquisition, development, retention, and loyalty, and follows consumers as they become aware of a brand and its products, make a purchase, and hopefully become returning customers.

 While this definition sounds quite similar to the buyer’s journey, it actually goes beyond it.
 The customer lifecycle takes into account what happens after a purchase is made, to help brands understand how their audience interacts with them.

 Customer lifecycle management is all about assigning relevant metrics to each stage of the journey so that you can track performance and measure success.
-It allows you to monitor the efficiency of your business over time so you can find the best opportunities to guide and control the customer journey.
+It allows you to monitor the efficiency of your business so you can control the customer journey.

 Customer Lifecycle Performance KPIs